erlend-aasland/balena-cli/doc/cli.markdown

 # Platform

-## join [deviceIp]
+## join [deviceIpOrHostname]

-Use this command to move a local device to an application on another balena server.
+Move a local device to an application on another balena server.

 For example, you could provision a device against an openBalena installation where you perform end-to-end tests and then move it to balenaCloud when it's